ngben/ccam_post-processing_tools/README.md

   - Used to reconcatenate individual daily/monthly files if a single year needs to be reprocessed in axiom

 ### aus20i_check_all
   - Used to check all metadata for AUS-20i to ensure it meets CORDEX-CMIP6 specifications.
-Can also be used to fix metadata with "--fix" flag in check_all.pbs
+Can also be used to fix metadata with the `--run` flag in check_all.pbs